K-Craw/SV_Wiki_Scraper/readme.md

     could be used to handle data.
 Think with schedule: schedule can be handled and used to check where any NPC is at any time.
 -Implement querying NPC location at date/time
+    - format: $V location <NPC> <Season> <Day> <Time>
+    - $V location lewis Spring 19 11:30am
+    - Probably going to have to parse this directly out of all the text contained within the correct table, since theres no easy way to query out what day/time each table refers to.
+Honestly easier to parse directly out of test since the text is formulaic.
+        -formula: <day of week> Time Location <time> <location> <time> <location> .... <day of week> Time Location....
+        Could parse the info out of this pretty easily.